ognimoddd/ognimoddd/README.md

 - 🎓 B.S Computer Science graduate from Montclair State University

-- 🌱 I’m currently working on: **Building projects using the React framework**
+- 🌱 I’m currently working on: **Developing a React Native app that will make it easier for my employees to communicate with customers that don't speak English**

-- 💬 I am passionate about: **Java, React, HTML/CSS, and JavaScript**
+- 💬 I am passionate about: **Building responsive applications and learning about new technologies**

 - 📫 How to reach me: **dom.guzman98@gmail.com**